dkimb0526/personal-projects/README.md

 # personal-projects
-Hello, this is my python project.
+Hello, this is a repo for my person projects.
 Credited to Jason for helping me get it up and running.